Human trafficking in Italy: Protection (2008-2010)

-Prevention
+Prevention (2008-2010)

 The Government of Italy continued to educate the Italian public about trafficking through its funding of NGO awareness efforts, and it initiated a new ad campaign in 2007 that included TV spots, internet banners, and bumper stickers in various languages.
 In March 2007, the Ministry of Interior established a committee designed to improve oversight and prosecution of trafficking and invited NGOs into the policy making process by including their membership on this committee.
 The Ministry of Interior is in the planning stage of a public awareness campaign, with several other countries, to reduce demand for commercial sex acts and raise awareness about human trafficking called project Pentametro.
 The Italian Ministry of Defense reported regularly organizes training sessions on human rights and trafficking for both civilians and military personnel who serve in international peacekeeping missions abroad.
 The government contributed funding to the NGO ECPAT, which conducts child sex tourism prevention activities in Italy.
 In February 2007, police arrested a University professor in Naples for committing child sex tourism offenses while in Thailand.

-In 2009, the government sponsored an IMO implemented program which was to increase the capabilities of Nigerian NGO’s and to prevent Nigerian trafficking victims.
+In 2009, the government sponsored an IMO implemented program which was to increase the capabilities of Nigerian NGO's and to prevent Nigerian trafficking victims.
 The NGO ECPAT estimates that in 2009, about 80,000 Italian men traveled to Kenya, Thailand, Brazil, Latin America and the Czech Republic for sex tourism each year.
 Although the government continued to implement programs to combat child sex tourism, they did not report any prosecutions in 2009.